scottysinclair/barleydb/README.md

 audit AUDIT SS_XML_MAPPING                 XPATH                          null                           sub2
 audit AUDIT SS_XML_MAPPING                 TARGET_FIELD_NAME              null                           subtarget2
 ```
+### Access control
+An access control check is performed on each and every update insert or delete operation.
+A 3rd party access control library can easily be plugged in to the framework.

 ### Relationship management
 Ownership vs simple referral relationships impact how data is persisted across relations.